baldmountain/yahoo_finance/README.md

 To get a realtime quote call get_realtime_quotes and pass a single symbol, a comma separated string of symbols or a list of symbols.

-To get historical data call get_historical_quotes and either pass a start date and end date or a number of days to go backwards.
+To get historical data call get_historical_quotes and pass a number of days to go backwards.
+Or, call get_historical_quotes_using_dates and pass a start date and an optional end date.